ShigShag/C-Network-Cloud/README.md

 The program was developed on [Ubuntu 20.04 LTS](https://ubuntu.com/download/desktop) and compiled with [gcc (Ubuntu 9.3.0-17ubuntu1~20.04) 9.3.0](https://gcc.gnu.org/).

 For Windows users [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is recommended with [Ubuntu 20.04 LTS](https://www.microsoft.com/en-us/p/ubuntu-2004-lts/9n6svws3rx71?activetab=pivot:overviewtab).

+Disclaimer:
+This is a project i wrote to expand my C knowledge and practice programming.
+Bugs and runtime errors can occur.

 ## Features